 Glasgow is the largest city in Scotland and third most populous in the United Kingdom.
 The University of Glasgow is the fourth-oldest university in the English-speaking world and one of Scotland's four ancient universities.
 It is a member of the prestigious Russell Group of research universities, the U.K. equivalent of the U. S. Ivy League.
 Founded in 1451, the University has almost 20,000 undergraduate and 5,000 postgraduate students and it is one of seventeen British higher education institutions ranked amongst the top 100 of the world.

 Situated on the west coast of Scotland, Glasgow is Scotland's largest city.
 It is a bustling, lively and cultural place to live and study.
 There is always something to see and do with excellent shopping, nightlife, museums, parks and galleries.
-Glasgow is a friendly and welcoming multi-cultural city which has recently been voted 'politest city in the UK'.
+Glasgow is a friendly and welcoming multi-cultural city.
 Glasgow ideal gateway to further explore Scotland and is less than an hour away from many attractions, including Loch Lomond and the Trossachs, Edinburgh, Stirling and the Ayrshire Coast.

 As a visiting student at the University of Glasgow, you will be able to choose from the more than 900 courses open to all University of Glasgow students.
-In addition to this you will also have access to a wider range of exciting new and unique courses of study, designed especially for visiting students to the University; these include:
+Additionally, art students can access the Glasgow School of Art Programme for study abroad students *

 * subject to additional fees